 - Let students choose their own seats.
 Even if you plan to allow students to choose their own seats at some point in the future, you still want to assign seats on the first day.
 Why?
 First, because it will help you learn their names more quickly.
 And, second, because allowing them to choose seats and then trying to figure out who is in which seat wastes a whole lot of time.
 In addition to having a seating chart ready, plan a way to tell students their seats as they enter class instead of after they’ve already sat down.
 For example, have the seating chart displayed on a smart board or projector.
 Or, have each students’ name and seat number on a post-it note on the wall so they can quickly find theirs and locate their seat.

 - Pass out textbooks one by one.
 This may not seem like a big deal, but it can really waste a lot of time to call your students out one by one to come up and receive their textbook.
 Instead, come up with a way to hand them out quickly.
 I typically had them set out at the end of each row, and the students would simply pick up their stack and pass them back.
 This means I invested time beforehand writing down all the #’s and putting each student’s name in their book, but it was worth it to help streamline the process.

 Your goal should be to actually teach something in each class.

 - Waste a single moment.
 Plan through each procedure and activity and find the way to do it as efficiently as possible.
 Your goal should be to actually teach something in each class.
 And that’s not going to happen unless you’re very intentional about being incredibly efficient and focused.

 Want more back-to-school tips?

-I wrote Create Your Dream Classroom specifically to help teachers revamp their classrooms and prepare to have the best start of school ever.
-And don’t worry about finishing an entire book before school starts.
+Teach 4 the Heart founder Linda Kardamis wrote Create Your Dream Classroom specifically to help teachers revamp their classrooms and prepare to have the best start of school ever.
+And no, you don’t have to worry about finishing an entire book before school starts.
 The Back-to-School Power Pack will guide you straight to information you need to start the school year right.
-Click here to read reviews or order it now.
+Click to read reviews or order it now.